 Substitutions And Variations

-- Cottage Cheese: If you're not a fan of cottage cheese, you can swap it out for Greek yogurt or coconut yogurt.
-It will still provide the additional moisture that you'd get from creamy cottage cheese.
+- Cottage Cheese: If you're not a fan of cottage cheese, you can swap it for Greek yogurt or coconut yogurt.
+It will still give you that same moisture and help keep the muffins soft, but you'll lose a bit of the protein boost.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.